mde/ejs/tutorial.md

 ### Resource

 Now, let's get started building our To Do list manager.
 First, we'll need to generate the `todo` resource.
-We do this using the `geddy` executable as well:
+We do this using the `geddy gen` command as well:

 ```
-$ geddy resource todo title:string status
+$ geddy gen resource todo title:string status
 ```

 What did that do?